microsoft/hi-ml/docs/source/dsa.md

 User [permissions][18] can be set to different data collections in an assetstore, to maximize protection of sensitive data.

+### Creating API Keys

+You can create an API key for a user in DSA by using the web-based interactive API.
+Visit `https://my-deployed-dsa.azure.com/api/v1#!/api95key/api_key_createKey`, where you replace `my-deployed-dsa.azure.com` with the URL of your DSA instance.

+- Give the API key a name, such as `Upload API Key`.
+- Leave the `scope` field blank (some of the API calls that our upload script `girder.py` uses do NOT work if a scope is set!)
+- Provide a token duration like 365 to make the token last for a year.
+- Press "Try it out!"
+- This will return a JSON object with a `key` field.
+Copy the value of this field and provide it on the commandline or set as an environment variable `DSA_API_KEY` (in `bash`, this would be `export DSA_API_KEY=<the key>`)
+- In addition, you can also set the URL for your DSA instance as an environment variable `DSA_URL` (in `bash`, this would be `export DSA_URL=<the url>`)

 ## Visualizing Azure Machine Learning results

 The [Girder RESTful API][19] may be used to upload annotations to DSA items programmatically.